ldalessa/markable/documentation/rationale.md

 ## No mutable access to value

-(we do not want you to set no-value state through this function) ...
+(we do not want you to set no-value state through this function; and sometimes we only create value on the fly) ...

 ## Contextual conversion to bool